Adults

 • Women's Bible Study

-We encourage you to read the chapters 1-5 vs 5 of 2nd Samuel and complete the study questions related to this chapter from the study book below before our first meeting on September 7th.
-You can also watch the videos below for a summary of both 1st and 2nd Samuel.
+We encourage you to read Matthew 5:1-12, the Beatitudes and complete section 1 study questions from the study book below before our first meeting on February 15th.

 Our time together will begin with fellowship, small group time to discuss the questions in the study book and prayer.
-We will finish our time together with large group teaching.
+We will finish our time together with a large group teaching.
+Study starts Feb 15 and goes 7 weeks through March 29.

 • Men's Bible Study